 Meanwhile, Tambo and Sisulu are elected onto the ANC national executive.
 Tambo enrols to study law by correspondence.

-1949 - On 17 December the Youth League's 'Program of Action' to achieve full citizenship and direct parliamentary representation for all South Africans is adopted by the ANC at its annual conference.
+1949 - The ANC Youth League's devises a 'Program of Action' to achieve full citizenship and direct parliamentary representation for all South Africans.
 The program advocates the use of boycotts, strikes, civil disobedience and noncooperation.
+It is adopted by the ANC at its annual conference on 17 December.

 1952 - In February the ANC calls on the government to repeal all unjust laws or face a 'Campaign for the Defiance of Unjust Laws'.
 Mass rallies and strikes staged on 6 April and 26 June attract thousands of supporters.

 The government reacts by introducing harsher penalties for protests against apartheid.
 Campaign leaders and opposition newspapers are banned and about 8,500 people are arrested, including Mandela and Sisulu.
 Because of the disciplined and nonviolent nature of the campaign both receive suspended sentences.